bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 # make sure WDIR is still defined
 WDIR=/path/to/WDIR

-# save the scripts "mbio_part4_blast_only.sh", "reblast_check.pl", and "multi_blast_iterator.sh" to WDIR and make them executable.
+# save the scripts "mbio_part4_blast_only.sh", "reblast_check.pl", and "blast_iterator.sh" to WDIR and make them executable.

 # add WDIR to path so these scripts can be run.
 export PATH="${WDIR}:${PATH}"